aws-ia/terraform-aws-eks-blueprints/examples/single-sign-on/iam-identity-center/README.md

 # IAM Identity Center Single Sign-On for Amazon EKS Cluster

-These example demonstrates how to deploy an Amazon EKS cluster that is deployed on the AWS Cloud, integrated with IAM Identity Center (former AWS SSO) as an the Identity Provider (IdP) for Single Sign-On (SSO) authentication.
-The authorization configuration layer still being done using Kubernetes Role-based access control (RBAC).
-By the this time we have integration with the following IdPs.
+This example demonstrates how to deploy an Amazon EKS cluster that is deployed on the AWS Cloud, integrated with IAM Identity Center (former AWS SSO) as an the Identity Provider (IdP) for Single Sign-On (SSO) authentication.
+The configuration for authorization is done using Kubernetes Role-based access control (RBAC).

 ## Prerequisites: